 The 2020 pandemic has produced waves of emergency remote learning from March, to undefined hybrids, to whole universities deciding to offer an entire semester online rather than risk in-person instruction.
 With spikes in outbreaks in the Autumn 2020 the whole cycle is being repeated.

-Modern online learning in a form we would recognize today dates back around 25 years with pioneers such as the University of Phoenix.
+Modern online learning in a form we would recognize today dates back around 25 years with pioneers such as Walden University, which began distance education long before online options.
 The COVID crisis and the cycles of rushed adoption of online or remote learning have pushed the modality beyond the tipping point.
 The next five years will see a major shift to online learning.

 As many institutions are discovering, shifting instruction online is not just copying the traditional face-to-face course materials into a learning management system.
 The CLAS approach used by Lone Tree Academics provides some help on what needs to be considered.

 C or curriculum looks different for online.
 Content must be presented in a logical and explicit fashion.
 Learning activities for students must be clearly explained, logically sequenced, and aligned to the technology.

 L or learning interaction–what we call Learningscapes (TM)–can not just be recorded lectures.
 An online course must be designed to ensure interaction throughout the course between students and instructors, among students, and with the course materials.

 A or assessment of outcomes needs to reflect an intentionally graduated approach throughout the course.
 Taking a traditional course with two examinations into an online class will spell disaster.
 Very careful attention should be directed to the overall plan of assessment for the course and how it aligns with the course and unit objectives.